 The Scholarship Fund was established for high school seniors living in Jamestown, RI who intend to further their education at an institution of higher learning.
+It is named in honor of W. Craig Armington, who served many years as an enthusiastic and hardworking member of the BLMA.
 Thus, the Beavertail Light and the BLMA continue to share a common goal of promoting learning, building awareness of our surroundings, and helping to preserve our environment.
-Each student selected will receive a \$1,000 scholarship to be applied toward college tuition, books, or fees related to the courses of study.
+The student selected will receive a \$1,000 scholarship to be applied toward college tuition, books, or fees related to the courses of study.